lambdamikel/Busch-2090/README.md

 Please check the sub-directories
 - [`microtronic-nextgen-nokia`](./microtronic-nextgen-nokia/) for the Nokia 5510 Display version,
-- [`microtronic-nextgen-sh1106-spi`](./microtronic-nextgen-sh1106-spi/) for the SH1106 SPI OLED version, and
+- [`microtronic-nextgen-sh1106-spi`](./microtronic-nextgen-sh1106-spi/) for the SH1106 SPI OLED version,
-- [`microtronic-2nd-generation`](./microtronic-2nd-generation/) for the Nokia 5110-based Microtronic 2nd Generation project.
+- [`microtronic-2nd-generation`](./microtronic-2nd-generation/) for the Nokia 5110-based Microtronic 2nd Generation project, and
-- [`busch2090`](./busch2090/) for the Arduino Uno R3 2021 version.
+- [`busch2090`](./busch2090/) for the 2021 Arduino Uno R3 version.

 The *SH1106 SPI OLED is the latest version* and we have identified this display as the best option for the project.
 The Nokia 5510 is a good